NASA insignia: Usage regulation

+The "worm" and "meatball" on the European Service Module and Orion MPCV Integrity of Artemis II.

 The official NASA seal is reserved for use in connection with the NASA Administrator.
 It is used in more formal traditional and ceremonial events such as award presentations and press conferences.
 According to NASA Headquarters, the seal should never be used with the NASA insignia, since the two elements are intended for different purposes and are visually incompatible when seen side by side.

-Since its reintroduction in 2020, the "worm" logotype has been used only for human spaceflight-related activities, featuring prominently on the SpaceX Crew-1 mission to the International Space Station and on the Solid Rocket Boosters of the SLS rocket used for the Artemis I mission.
+Since its reintroduction in 2020, the "worm" logotype has been used only for human spaceflight-related activities, and often appears alongside the "meatball" insignia.

-The insignia, the "worm" logo and the NASA seal are not in the public domain.
+The seal, insignia, and logotype are not in the public domain.
 Their usage is restricted under Code of Federal Regulations 14 CFR 1221.
-These NASA emblems should be reproduced only from original reproduction proofs, transparencies, or computer files available from NASA Headquarters.

 The colors used in the insignia are the following: